sayanarijit/RESTEasyCLI/docs/files_explained.md

       $key2: $value2
 ```

-A requests inherits undefined values from it's endpoint which already inherited it's undefined values from it's site.
+A request inherits undefined values from it's endpoint which already inherited it's undefined values from it's site.

 Name of this file can be changed by modifying `SAVED_REQUESTS_TEMPLATE_FILENAME` field in configuration file.